mhvk/baseband/docs/guppi/index.rst

 point in time are stored adjacent to one another.
 At the end of each channel's data is a section of **overlap samples** identical to the first samples in the next payload.
-Baseband retains these redundant samples when reading individual GUPPI frames, but removes them when reading files as a stream.
+Baseband retains these redundant samples when reading individual GUPPI frames, but skips them when reading files as a stream, keeping only the overlap of the last frame.

 .. _guppi_usage: